 There are two main types of testing methods:

-Moving targets: This test involves lighted targets being moved from outside of your side vision and in towards the centre of your vision until you see the target.
-As soon as the target appears, you would indicate this to the doctor – usually by pressing on an indicator button.
+Moving targets: In this test lighted targets being moved from outside of your side vision and in towards the centre of your vision until you see the target.
+As soon as the target appears, you would indicate this by pressing on an indicator button.

-Fixed targets: This test involves fixed targets, these appear more suddenly into different areas of your vision field (onto a screen).
+Fixed targets: It involves fixed targets. these appear more suddenly into different areas of your vision field (onto a screen).
 As the target appears, you would indicate this to the doctor, again usually done by pressing a button.